bumb11ebee/Cartesian-Plotter/README.md

 If you have more than one segment or shape just repeat the pattern.

-Save the coordinates in a file called drawing.json
+Save the coordinates in a file that ends with .json

 ## Running the Code
 I'm running this on a macbook.